Skip to article frontmatterSkip to article content

 @torch.no_grad()

-def simulate_with_trajectory(self, x: torch.Tensor, ts: torch.Tensor):
+def simulate_with_trajectory(simulator, x: torch.Tensor, ts: torch.Tensor):

 xs = [x.clone()]